Brač Travel Guide

 It’s a small family run hotel at great location offering accommodation in 23 modern rooms with fantastic garden with palm trees.
 It’s located just 100 meters away from the numerous beaches.

-Accommodation tip 2: NEW incredible Hotel Lemongarden in village Sutivan near Supetar
+Accommodation tip 2: an incredible Hotel Lemongarden in village Sutivan near Supetar